 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A part of a store where goods are sold cheaply, typically because they are old or imperfect.[as modifier] before noun ‘bargain-basement prices’figurative ‘a mixture of styles from pop culture's bargain basement’
+A store or part of a store where goods are sold cheaply.[as modifier] before noun ‘bargain-basement prices’

 store, retail store, outlet, retail outlet, reseller, cash and carryView synonyms

 - ‘Nestled between a chip shop and a bargain basement store on North Street are Magic Mon.’

 - ‘We crossed over to Zhuhai in Mainland China and walked into a vast bargain basement mall.’

 - ‘It's tedious and predictable - a bargain-basement version of Bladerunner whose only original idea comes from Dick's wafer-thin storyline.’

 - ‘Rumours abound that, in spite of Aer Lingus's difficulties, a number of European airlines are sniffing round the shop in search of the great bargain basement sale.’